The Road of a Thousand Kasbahs Tours

 the road of a thousand kasbahs tour itinerary

-We’ll pick you up at Marrakech or Casablanca accommodation/airport and take you to your riad, a charming hotel in the historic center.
+We’ll pick you up from your Marrakech or Casablanca airport and take you to your riad, a charming hotel in Medina.
 You have all day to relax and unwind, and a great place to start exploring is Jemaa elFnaa, the heart of Marrakech life.
-Your guide will take you to the main square.
-In case you arrive Casablanca airport, optional visit at Hassan 2 mosque before heading to Marrakech.
+Your guide will take you to the main square to explore that unique outdoor Theatre or the Everday Festival as locals may call it.
+You will get to see the Snake & Monkey charmers, Music bands, Storytellers, boxing rings, Gambling games, and restaurant stalls… In case you arrive morning at Casablanca airport, optional visit Hassan 2 mosque before heading to Marrakech.

 DAY 2: Marrakech Medina & New Town Guided Tour